 There will be questions asked.
-In the following days there will be so much confusion in her head.
-Lines will become blurry and where will she look to?
+In the following days, there will be so much confusion in her head.
+Lines will become blurry and where will she look?
 To the years in the past?
 To the past that offers the comfort of friendship, which is secure and familiar?
 Or will she look into the future, which is as uncertain as always?
-It will be a tricky situation she’ll need to navigate.
-She’ll cross the line, she’ll feel safe, she’ll feel vulnerable, she’ll feel exposed, she’ll feel scared.
+She’ll feel safe, she’ll feel vulnerable, she’ll feel exposed, she’ll feel scared.
 This will make her doubt everything friendships are and should be.
-Doubts will make her too cautious, but eventually years behind them will make her too trusting.
+Doubts will make her too cautious, years behind them will make her too trusting.

 It will be magical – the highest highs she had ever experienced until that moment.
 Then it will be painful – the most painful she had yet experienced.